rom1mouret/mpcl/README.md

 It doesn't affect Permuted MNIST and EMNIST results that much because latent representations are not transferred to other tasks in our experimental setup.

+### Terminology

+A *group* of latent units has a *function*.
+Within this group, individual latent units have a *meaning*.

+It doesn't have to be called "meaning", but the word "meaning" is intuitive for a number of reasons.
+As mentioned above, it has an obvious connection with intelligibility, a prerequisite to qualifying behavior patterns as rational or intelligent.

+Furthermore, the typical way of detecting inconsistencies is to look for configurations of latent values that are *meaningless*, in the sense that they do not realize any function.

+I plan on extending MPCL to function-free intrinsic meaning (latent units that get their meaning from adjacent units), in contrast to extrinsic meaning (latent units that get their meaning from external labels/feedback).